enPlace/enPlace/README.md

 <h1 align="center">Hi 👋, I'm Nick</h1>
 Thanks for visiting my profile!
-I am a full stack developer and specialize in JavaScript React, Redux, Webpack, Firebase, MySQL, Node.js, Sequelize, and Express.
+I am a full stack developer that specializes in JavaScript React, Redux, Webpack, Firebase, MySQL, Node.js, Sequelize, and Express.
 Take a look at my work and get in touch!

 <h3 align="left">Connect with me:</h3>